scipy-conference/scipy_proceedings/papers/koningterry/koningterry.rst

 is provided by structures wrapped by C++ interface objects and then wrapped in SWIG using numpy as the array object in Python.

-Users control the simulation by scheduling scheduling messages that conditionally execute based on cycle number, time or specific states.
+Users control the simulation by scheduling messages that conditionally execute based on cycle number, time or specific states.
 These messages can be redefined from Python to steer the simulation while it is running.
-In addition to the messages  there is a callback functionality that will run a user defined Python function  after every simulation cycle has completed.
+In addition to the messages, there is a callback functionality that will run a user defined Python function  after every simulation cycle has completed.
 An arbitrary number of callable Python objects can registered in the code.